awalgarg/dotfiles/README.md

 - `alt-{1-9}` switch to nth window
 - `alt-shift-{1-9}` move pane to nth window
 - `alt-tab` next window
 - `alt-e` create new split and open vim inside it exploring current directory

-that covers 90% of the actions we generally do, and for the rest 10%, the prefix is `alt-grave` and the usual default bindings that come with tmux.
+That covers 90% of the actions we generally do, and for the rest 10%, the prefix is `alt-grave` and the usual default bindings that come with tmux.

-additionally mouse mode is enabled, and panes which capture mouse events recieve them transparently. so scrolling works both in ncurses apps and regular panes.
+Additionally mouse mode is enabled, and panes which capture mouse events receive them transparently.
+So scrolling works both in ncurses apps and regular panes.

-## vim

-dunno I just copy pasted bits from the internet until it worked, but hey, I use vim!

-# license

-wtfpl

-# author
+# Author

 Awal Garg <awalgarg@gmail.com>